-Professional morning class | Monday 8 - Friday 12 May | 10am - 12 noon daily
+Professional morning class | Monday 25 - Friday 29 June | 10am - 12 noon daily

 In these morning classes, we will develop a daily enquiry into how our unique body functions, feels and moves.
 We will use visualization, focused touch, exploratory movement and dialogue to gain a deeper understanding of our cellular body, from the boundary of the skin to the deep support of the organs.

-Having dived into our inner worlds, we will then play with different holding forms and performance practices to explore how this deeper connection to self, supports us to build a clearer and more conscious relationship with the world around us.
+Having dived into our inner worlds, we will then play with different holding forms and performance practices to explore how this deeper connection to self, supports us to build a clearer and more conscious relationship with others, and the world around us.

-Charlotte Darbyshire is a British dance artist, currently living in Northern France where she co-runs La Traversée, an initiative for interdisciplinary arts practice, research and performance, with composer Jules Maxwell, choreographer Henrietta Hale (co-director of Dog Kennel Hill Project), painter Pippa Darbyshire and actor/film maker Tony Wadham.
-Together they run regular performance events, artist residencies and residential workshop programs.
-Charlotte also runs her own private practice, having trained with Linda Hartley in ‘Integrative Bodywork and Movement Therapy’.
+Charlotte Darbyshire, is a British dance artist, currently living in Northern France where she co-runs La Traversée, an initiative for interdisciplinary arts practice, research and performance, with composer Jules Maxwell, choreographer Henrietta Hale (co-director of Independent Dance and Dog Kennel Hill Project), painter Pippa Darbyshire and actor/film maker Tony Wadham.
+Together they run performance events, artist residencies and residential workshop programs.
+Charlotte also runs her own private Movement Therapy practice.

 Charlotte’s current practice draws upon her training with Linda Hartley in ‘Integrative Bodywork and Movement Therapy’, the main strands of which are: Body Mind Centring, Authentic Movement and Somatic Psychology.
 She also has an ongoing performance practice of Deborah Hay’s Solo Commissioning project ‘At Once’.